rypit/resume/README.md

 (330) 389-1611

 ## Qualifications
-Proven track record of delivering high quality web applications.
-Requirements gathering and systems design.
-Project organization.
+Proven track record of delivering high quality web applications and services.
+Engineering thought leadership.
+Fostering strong engineering culture.
+Advocate industry standard best practices.
+Project organization and execution.
 Agile methodology.
-Continuous integration.
+Continuous integration and delivery.
 Automated testing and test driven development.
-Peer programming and code review.
+Peer programming and review.
+Mentorship.
+Web services, business messaging systems and distributed microservices.
 Ruby, JavaScript, PHP.
 Ruby on Rails, Sinatra, Capistrano, React, Angular, jQuery, CakePHP, Drupal.
-HTML and CSS.
+HTML and CSS/SASS.

 ## Experience
 ### CustomInk
 #### Software Engineering Manager *(Sep 2015 - Present)*
-Lead an amazing team of Ruby engineers to build tools and services that help CustomInk.com deliver customized apparel at scale.
-Develop and apply department-wide standards and processes to maximize team efficiency.
+Lead an amazing team of software engineers to deliver products and services (APIs) that help CustomInk.com deliver customized apparel at scale.
+Develop and apply department­wide standards and agile processes to maximize team efficiency.
+Mentor and advise engineers both technically and professionally.
 Coordinate with thought leaders across teams to help architect mission critical systems and set direction for infrastructure.
-Coordinate scheduling and ensure on-time delivery of high quality software through agile project management practices.
+Plan, schedule and ensure on­time delivery of quality software through agile project management practices.
+Provide oversight and support to a maintenance team that handles bug fixes and small one­off business tasks.
+Develop and maintain tools and practices to focus engineering efforts.
+Lead technical design meetings that encourage team ownership.

 #### Lead Software Engineer *(Sep 2013 - Sep 2015)*
 Architect and build backend services and applications to support CustomInk.com.
 Work with distributed systems using REST, AMQP, and background processing.
 Design and implement web services and user facing applications.